lorenzob123/HMLF/docs/guide/quickstart.rst

 ===============
 Getting Started
 ===============

-This library tries to keep the API from stablebaselines3, while letting you use hybrid algorithms and parametrized action spaces
+The HMLF is a fork of stablebaselines3.
+As such we try to keep the API of the algorithms as close as possible to its original counterpart, while granting the use of hybrid algorithms.
+The major change form stablebaselines3 is the necessary step requiered to wrap the environment for the different hybrid algorithms.
+The function ``wrap_environment`` is used to do exaclty that.

 .. code-block:: python